minghsu0107/tqlite/README.md

 ```
 In the above query, we send read request to `node2` and will receive an instant response from `node2` without checking its leadership with other peers in the cluster.

-In contrast, if we set consistency level to `strong`, tqlite will sends the request through Raft consensus system, ensuring that the node remains the leader at all times during query processing.
-If the node receiving the read request is a follower, the request will be redirected to the current leader.
-When the leader receives a read request, it will query its local database, which should contain up-to-date data (logs) in a Raft concensus system.
+In contrast, if we send read request to the leader node with consistency level set to `strong`, tqlite will sends the request through Raft consensus system, ensuring that the node remains the leader at all times during query processing.
+If the node receiving the read request is a follower, the request will be redirected to the leader.
 However, this will involve the leader contacting at least a quorum of nodes, and will therefore increase query response times.

-For example:
+Redirection example:
 ```bash
 curl -i -XPOST 'localhost:4003/db/query?pretty&timings&level=strong' -H "Content-Type: application/json" -d '[
     ["SELECT * FROM students WHERE name=?", "alice"]